on Lower Back Pain

 Consider the circled section, healthy people in their 30’s, the table shows an average of 52% of them will have some disc degeneration.
 Degeneration on it’s own may not cause back pain.

-As we actually live our body experiences changes, but just because we have an X-ray of MRI that shows our back isn’t in perfect condition it may NOT be the reason for ongoing pain.
+As we actually live our body experiences changes, but just because we have an X-ray of MRI that shows our back isn’t in perfect condition it may NOT be the reason for ongoing chronic back pain.

-Case Study of considerable intervention
+A Case Study of Failed Back Surgery

 As Sally, one of my clients, found out after 8 years of unremitting pain, not helped by any corrections or pills, finally had a back operation only to find after 3 months her pain was worse.
 Now her diagnosis of FBSS – yes it’s true, it’s medically defined – she experienced Failed Back Surgery Syndrome!
 For her story click here

-Information on lower back pain
+Information on chronic lower back pain

 Low back pain is the leading worldwide cause of years lost to disability and its burden is growing alongside the increasing and ageing population.
 (Prof R. Buchbinder, PhD Lancet, June 09 2018)